Submitty/submitty.github.io/_docs/student/communication/forum.md

    and the background will switch to white.

-   In [Dark or Black Theme](/student/account/theme) new/unread posts will be FIXME and viewed posts will be FIXME.
+   In [Dark or Black Theme](/student/account/theme) new/unread posts will be dark gray and viewed posts will gray or black respectively.

 * **Teaching Staff Posts**
    Posts by a member of the teaching staff (instructor or grader)